Principles

 The output is a data.frame

-type object which includes
+type object which includes four columns:

 - pnr: The pseudonymised social security number of individuals in the diabetes population (one row per individual).